Senior Data Scientist · PhD · Computational Biology

 AI is going to be part of everyday science.

-I think the hard work now is getting these tools to the scientists who need them, including those who don't yet know they do, and that's where the next medicines will come from.
+I think the a big challenge will now be getting these tools to the scientists who need them, including those who don't yet know they do.
+I believe that's where the next medicines will come from.

-The tools exist, and the clinical evidence is starting to follow.
-The real challenge now is getting them out of research papers and into the hands of the scientists who could use them to find new medicines, and opening up possibilities for researchers who don't even know what they're missing yet.
+The tools are being developed, and the clinical evidence is now starting to follow.
+A significant challenge will now be getting them out of research papers and into the hands of the scientists who could use them to find new medicines, and opening up possibilities for researchers who don't even know what they're missing yet.

 AlphaFold transformed protein structure prediction in 2021 - making accurate structural models accessible for hundreds of millions of proteins where before it had required years of experimental work.
 AI-designed drugs are now reaching clinical trials.
 The industry is adapting, with pharma companies partnering with specialist AI firms and embedding AI infrastructure directly into their R&D pipelines.
 The pace of change is accelerating.

-But using these tools well still requires an unusual combination of skills - enough ML to run and adapt the models, enough compute to work with them, and enough domain knowledge to ask the right questions.
+But using these tools well still requires an unusual combination of factors and skills - enough ML to run and adapt the models, the compute infrastructure to work with them, and enough domain knowledge to ask the right questions.
 Most biologists have one of those things, maybe two.
-Closing that gap - whether through upskilling or building teams that complement each other's strengths - is something I think the field needs to take seriously.
-I came into data science from the biology side, so I know what it feels like to have a question you can't answer because the tools are out of reach.
-That's what drives most of what I build and write about.
+Closing that gap - whether through upskilling or building teams that complement each other's strengths - is something I think the field needs to prioritise in the coming years.
+This is what drives most of what I build and write about.

-The deeper analysis - the partnerships, what the clinical evidence actually shows, how infrastructure investments could lead to more breakthroughs, and the honest open questions about whether any of this produces better drugs - is in the blog.
+A deeper analysis, including the partnerships, clinical evidence, how infrastructure investments could lead to more breakthroughs, and discussions about whether any of this produces better drugs - is in the blog.

 Foundation models reshaping biology